We Are Working Diligently…

 - After the closing blessing, please remain in your pew.

 - Pews will be dismissed one at a time by the usher(s).

-- Everyone must exit through the left side door and proceed directly to their cars, continuing to practice social distancing.
+- Everyone must exit through the side and center doors in the back of the church and proceed directly to their cars, continuing to practice social distancing.

 - Please keep masks on until to arrive at your car.